justinport/csci401w-software-engineering-fall2023/docs/syllabus.md

 |                     | 6      | 11/20/23  | Insert Features or Grouping                                                                         | Continued work on feature development and user stories.                                                    |
 |                     | 7      | 12/4/23   | Insert Features or Grouping                                                                         | Final stages of feature development and user story completion.                                             |
 | **Finalization**    | 8      | 12/18/23  | Final Presentation & Deliverable Preparation                                                        | Preparation and presentation of final course deliverables.                                                 |

+## Additional Resources

+Throughout the course, additional materials such as research papers, articles, and tutorials may be recommended.
+These resources aim to augment your understanding and provide a more rounded perspective on various topics.

+## Feedback Channels

+Your feedback is invaluable!
+We encourage ongoing communication about the course's structure, content, and delivery.
+Whether you have suggestions, concerns, or general feedback, please feel free to share them through MS Teams or during office hours.